BdR76/lcdgame.js/readme.md

 much information.
 Also, the ROMs in these devices are usually embedded in the MCU, meaning they need to be ["decapped"](https://arstechnica.com/gaming/2017/07/mame-devs-are-cracking-open-arcade-chips-to-get-around-drm/) to extract the code and data.
-This involves taking a microscope image and visually decoding the zeros and ones.
-Although feasible, this process is very time consuming and expensive, especially considering the sheer amount and variety of different LCD games.
+This also involves taking a microscope image and visually decoding the zeros and ones.
+This is feasible, but considering the sheer amount and variety of different LCD games this is very time consuming and expensive, not to mention it destroys the MCU in the process.
 Therefor it is more practical to create simulations instead of emulators.
 Also, a simulator can recreate the entire device, including buttons and artwork, and not just the screen.

 History
 -------